ericrosenbrown/nlmap_spot/README.md

 - Make semantic map as in NL-Map
 	- do multi-view semantic fusion
 - Hook in LLM to reproduce nlmap-saycan
-- Write utilies to collect data on Spot + execute navigation and manipulation actions with nlmap
 - Set up distributed processing so entire pipeline can happen in parallel and on robot platform
 - saycan.py should have in-context learning as a passed parameter, cleaned up to have better options, etc.
 - handle LTL specifications for navigation (globally, until, etc.) by using nlmap to genrate invalid/required locations, path planning accordingly.